TNO/PySub/README.md

 To install the environment used in this package:
 >conda env create -n YOURENVIRONMENT -f PySub.yml

+You can change YOURENVIRONMENT to a name of your choosing, we recommend using the environment name PySub.

+Then, activate the environment by typing:
+>conda activate YOURENVIRONMENT

-Then, to make sure the scripts can be found:
+And make sure the scripts can be found with:
 >pip install -e .

+Keep in mind that the space and "." after "-e" are also required!

 The environment comes with a working Spyder and Jupyter Notebook built.